-Name (Note 1) Shares hold by one's self spouse a se and children assuming the es held by ng the name f others Names and relationships of the top ten shareholders who have a relationship with each other or are relatives of a spouse or a second degree kinship.
-(Note 3) Remarks Shares Percentage of shareholdings Shares Percentage of shareholdings Shares Percentage of shareholdings Name Relationship Kwong Lung Enterprise Co., Ltd. 3,000,000 1.19% 0 0.00% 0 0.00% None None Representative: Chan Chi-Che 3,696,000 1.46% 0 0.00% 0 0.00%
+Name (Note 1) Shares Held by One'S Self Spouse ouse and Children Assum es Held by ing the Name Others Names and Relationships of the Top Ten Shareholders Who Have a Relationship With Each Other or Are Relatives of a Spouse or a Second-Degree Kinship.
+(Note 3) Remarks Shares Percentage of shareholdings Shares Percentage of shareholdings Shares Percentage of shareholdings Name Relationship Taiwan Fire & Marine Insurance Co., Ltd. 2,855,000 1.13% 0 0.00% 0 0.00% None None No representative is appointed by these institutional shareholders.
+Advanced Starlight Aggregate International Stock Index under the custody of Chase 2,844,000 1.13% 0 0.00% 0 0.00% None None No representative is appointed by these institutional shareholders.